Winter Safety Topics to Cover at Your Next Meeting

 Your winter safety meeting topics shouldn’t only be limited to physical safety—it should cover emotional safety, too.
 And for many, wintertime and the holidays can be emotionally difficult.
 Tempers may run high, conflicts may break out in the workplace, and stress levels may rise.

 Let your employees know about resources where they can get help if they’re struggling emotionally.
 This may include everything from company-provided counseling services to suicide hotlines.
 It’s also a good idea to have designated mediators who can help resolve interpersonal conflicts between employees.

 Seasonal affective disorder (known aptly by the acronym SAD) can have a serious impact on your employees’ mental and emotional health.
 As the name suggests, this condition tends to strike more during the winter months and can cause increased anxiety or depression.
 Your employees may find themselves sleeping more, withdrawing from those around them, or losing interest in activities they normally enjoy.

 Be sure to educate your employees about SAD during your safety briefing.
 Let them know what symptoms to look out for and how they can help reduce these issues.
 Often tools like daylight lamps and regular exercise can help to combat SAD.

 During the winter, your employees may be at higher risk of physical injury or mental strain.
 Giving them winter safety tips can make sure your company stays a happier and healthier place throughout the holidays.
 Not only will this improve your productivity, but it will also make your business a better place to work.

-If you’d like to keep your workplace safe all year round, check out the rest of our site at KHA Online SDS.
+If you’d like to keep your workplace safe all year round, check out the rest of our site.
 We can help you reduce risk, increase workplace safety, assure regulatory compliance, and save time.
 Contact us today and discover how we’ve been powering safer workplaces since 1985.